 If you want to reduce your time and prevent infections, just follow these tips:

-– Do not rinse your mouth for a day after the doctor has pulled out your wisdom tooth.
+– Do not rinse your mouth for a day after the dentist has pulled out your wisdom tooth.
 If the bleeding stopped and you have been waiting for 24 hours, you can rinse with warm salt water to disinfect your mouth.

 After removal of the tooth, you are likely to experience some bleeding that can be treated by placing clean gauze over the area in question.
 Bite gently on the gauze (not too hard!)